Search This Blog

 Five Movie Theater Memories Summer of 2004

 In the summer of 2004, I didn't have much to do besides "work" a 5-hour shift about three days a week.
-I had gotten a job for the summer at a hand-made gift and craft shop, and two weeks into the full-time job, they announced the store was closing, so all employees were cut down to part-time.
+I had gotten a summer job at a hand-made gift and craft shop, and two weeks into the full-time job, they announced the store was closing, so all employees were cut down to part-time.
 What was going to be a summer full of employment suddenly found itself with a lot of free time.

 On a good day, I'd ring up maybe three customers and stock some shelves.
 Most days, however, I just spent my time running out the clock.
 I'd spend my shift walking up and down the aisles, running the vacuum, trying to memorize the number of steps up and down each row, counting the ceiling tiles...
 I was bored.
 A lot of it was spent singing along with the only music the manager allowed us to play (Frank Sinatra) and thinking about working out.